ludwig-ai/ludwig-docs/src/docs/user_guide.md

 experiment
 ----------

 This command combines training and evaluation into a single handy command.
+You can request a k-fold cross validation run by specifing the `--k_fold` parameter.
 You can call it with:

 ```
 ludwig experiment [options]